FAQs

 In-Person Retreat Option

-A list of organizations and meditation centers that often offer approved retreats around the world can be found via an internet search or you can review the approved online retreat list.
+Organizations and meditation centers that often offer approved retreats around the world can be found via an Internet search, or you can review the list of approved online retreats.
 Retreats are subject to approval, and you are responsible for making sure your chosen retreat meets the prerequisite requirements.

 Online Retreat Option